mobilecoinfoundation/mobilecoin/crypto/digestible/README.md

 - New `Option` fields may be added to existing structures without breaking ledger compatibility.
 - Old fields that were not `Option` may be made optional without breaking ledger compatibility.

+Similarly, `Vec` is treated specially -- when `Vec` is a member of a struct and is empty, we treat it the same as we would an empty `Option`, and append nothing.
+This is analogous to how new `repeated` elements may be added to protobufs without breaking compatibility.

-Note that fields may not be re-ordered or renamed.
+Note that struct fields may not be re-ordered or renamed.

-However, in the future, we may support a proc-macro attribute in digestible-derive that allows the renaming of structs or fields, while preserving the old name "for purpose of compatibility".
+As a compatibility tool, we allow a proc-macro attribute to change the name of a struct or enum, for purpose of hashing.

 For example, this might look like

 ```